Guderian2nd/TrueHistoryAI/AI Rules.md

 # IF THEN

-IF MyUnitHP is HP THEN
+IF MyUnitHP is HPHigh THEN
 IF THEN
 IF THEN
 IF THEN